 - Create a growth ladder – understand the scale & next steps

 - Use data for decision-making – make choices based on facts

 - Plan long-term – execute on continuous goals over time

 - Adopt a flexible approach – expect to be agile & adaptable to change

 Using this framework will set your program up for successful implementation.
-Overall, you want to create clear goals, an executable pathway, and consider change management.
+You want to create clear goals and an executable pathway and consider change management.
 Thus, you will not only set up a transparent program plan but also ensure you have a way to communicate and measure it.